Aman-chatterjee/Crypto/README.md

 Authorization: Bearer <your_jwt_token>

-**Now you can make the following get requests with the JWT token**:
+## Now you can make the following get requests with the JWT token:
 1. List all coins including coin id.
 2. List coin categories
 3. List specific coins according to id from listing endpoint and/or category from categories